l-masip/IH-project1/readme.md

 # Hamster Dance!

 ## Instructions

 Move left `a` or right `d` according to the Boss' instructions.
 Try to follow the beat so the other dancers won't crash with you!

 ## MVP

-Player can follow director's dance moves without disturbing the other dancers.
+The player must follow the rhythm of the music and copy the director's dance moves to dance around a circle without disturbing the other dancers.

 ## Data structure

 ### main

 ```
 createSplashScreen()
     buildSplash()